 Teams may play with fewer than 8 points on the floor if they choose.

-Team Classifiers will observe other teams’ players in game situations at tournaments to comment on the proposed classifications.
+Team Reviewers will observe other teams’ players in game situations at tournaments to comment on the proposed classifications.
 A player’s classification must be agreed upon by at least two other teams’ classifiers to become final for the season.

 If there is difficulty assigning a classification or if there is disagreement between Classifiers about an athlete’s class, the NWBA Classification Committee will be consulted to resolve the issue.